Once the wining and dining, the vetting and the negotiations are over, the process of successfully adding a lateral partner to a firm really begins.

-“It’s a process that, in some sense, never ends,” Bopp says.
-“In order to be successful with lateral hiring, it’s [integration] something you have to do over a long period of time, so they can become a seamless part of the institution.”
+"It’s a process that, in some sense, never ends," Bopp says.
+"In order to be successful with lateral hiring, [integration is] something you have to do over a long period of time, so they can become a seamless part of the institution."

 Lateral hiring in the Texas offices of 18 of the 25 largest firms in Texas was up 10.2 percent in 2012 compared to the lateral hires made by the same firms in 2011, according to data collected in Texas Lawyer‘s annual Lateral Moves Survey.
 The 25 firms include Texas-based firms and out-of-state firms with large Texas operations, ranked according to Texas attorney counts on Texas Lawyer‘s "The Texas 100" list published April 30, 2012.

-Seven firms decline to participate in the survey: Fulbright & Jaworski; Jackson Walker; Jones Day; K&L Gates; King & Spalding; McKool Smith; and Thompson, Coe, Cousins & Irons.
+Seven firms declined to participate in the survey: Fulbright & Jaworski; Jackson Walker; Jones Day; K&L Gates; King & Spalding; McKool Smith; and Thompson, Coe, Cousins & Irons.

 In 2011, the 18 reporting firms hired a total of 275 lateral attorneys in their Texas offices; in 2012 the same firms hired 303 laterals in Texas.

 Eight of the large firms responding to the survey hired more laterals in 2012 than they did in 2011; eight of the firms made fewer lateral hires in 2012 when compared with the previous year; and two of the firms hired the same number of 2012 laterals as they did in 2011.